Data Processing Agreement

 The Controller shall:

+6.1.
+Ensure a lawful basis for processing instructed under this DPA.

+6.3.
+Be solely responsible for the accuracy, quality, and legality of Personal Data provided to the Central Plane.

+6.5.
+Provide processing instructions that comply with applicable law.

 7.1.
-Ensure that there is a lawful basis for the processing of Personal Data instructed under this DPA.

-7.3.
-Be solely responsible for the accuracy, quality, and legality of Personal Data provided to or processed through the Service.

-7.5.
-Provide documented processing instructions to the Processor and ensure that such instructions comply with applicable law.

-8.1.
-The Processor shall notify the Controller without undue delay, and in any event within 72 hours, after becoming aware of a Data Breach affecting Personal Data processed on behalf of the Controller.
+BoostGood shall notify the Controller without undue delay, and within 72 hours of becoming aware, of a Data Breach affecting Central Plane Personal Data.

 9. Sub-Processors

 9.1.
 General authorization.
-The Controller provides general written authorization for the Processor to engage Sub-Processors to carry out specific processing activities as described in Annex C.
+The Controller provides general written authorization for BoostGood to engage Sub-Processors to carry out specific processing activities in the Central Plane, as described in Annex C.

 9.2.
 Current Sub-Processors.
 The current list of Sub-Processors is set out in Annex C of this DPA.

 9.3.
 Notification of changes.
-The Processor shall inform the Controller of any intended changes concerning the addition or replacement of Sub-Processors, giving the Controller the opportunity to object to such changes.
-The Processor shall provide at least 30 days' notice before engaging a new Sub-Processor.
+BoostGood shall inform the Controller of any intended changes concerning the addition or replacement of Sub-Processors at least 30 days before engaging the new Sub-Processor, giving the Controller the opportunity to object.

 9.4.
 Right to object.
 If the Controller objects to a new Sub-Processor on reasonable data protection grounds, the parties shall discuss the concerns in good faith.
-If no resolution is reached, the Controller may terminate the affected portion of the Service or the Agreement in its entirety.
+If no resolution is reached, the Controller may terminate the affected portion of the Service or the Agreement.

 9.5.
 Sub-Processor agreements.
-The Processor shall impose on each Sub-Processor, by way of a written contract, the same data protection obligations as set out in this DPA.
-The Processor shall remain fully liable to the Controller for the performance of each Sub-Processor's obligations.
+BoostGood shall impose on each Sub-Processor the same data protection obligations as set out in this DPA by written contract, and remains fully liable to the Controller for each Sub-Processor's performance.

 10. International Data Transfers